AdityaMohite47/AdityaMohite47/README.md

 </h4>

 * 📚 Areas of Knowledge
-     - I currently hold knowlege of C/C++ and Python which made my foundation in coding strong!!.
+     - Currently have knowlege of C/C++ and Python which makes my foundation in coding strong!!.
+     - Have knowledge of basic DSA.
-     - Through College (Computer Science Major ) , I currently hold knowledge of basic HTML , CSS , R programming and Java.
+     - Through College (Computer Science Major) , currently have knowledge of basic HTML , CSS , R programming and Java.

 * 🌱 Currently Learning
-     - Currently, I'm Learning about Machine Learning Algorithms
+     - Currently, I'm progressing with of Machine Learning.
-     - I'm also learning Data Structures and Algorithms with C++ [ can do it with Python too ].

 * 🧑‍💻 Coding and Contributions
-     - I've done some easy to intermediate level projects to enhance my knowledge about how Python works.
-I also have knowlege of Django-Rest framework from Python.
+     - I've done some easy to intermediate level projects to enhance my knowledge on Python and its libraries Example : Django-Rest framework from Python.
-     - Made contribution to [the-ecopay](https://github.com/the-ecopay) project with Django and with integration of Google's Gemini AI.
+     - Made contribution to [the-ecopay](https://github.com/the-ecopay) project with Django and with integrating Google's Gemini AI as an API for Image-Classification. ( Gemini API Developer Contest Submission )

 * 👯 Interested Collaborations
-     - I’m looking to collaborate on Machine Learning studies and Projects that would enable me to learn further.
+     - Looking to collaborate on Machine Learning studies and Projects that would enable me to learn further.

 *  📬 Socials to Contact
      -  Email : mohiteaditya689@gmail.com